Glowing Beach in Goa: When & Where to See Bioluminescence in 2026

 Betalbatim Beach in South Goa is the most famous and reliable glowing beach.

 Yes.
-December falls in the ideal October–February window, offering clear skies and calm winter seas perfect for plankton visibility.
+The ideal time to visit Goa in 2026 falls under the October–February window, offering clear skies and calm winter seas perfect for plankton visibility.

 The glow itself isn’t harmful, but avoid swimming alone at night and always check local water advisories.